-One of the most commonly cited models when discussing Learner engagement is the ‘Learning Pyramid’.
-Unfortunately, the origins of the research are unknown, however, instinctively, we all know that we learn very little from being lectured at, and much more from being involved.
+One of the most commonly cited models when discussing Learner engagement (or using brain-friendly leaning) is the ‘Learning Pyramid’.
+Unfortunately, the origins of the research are unknown; however, instinctively, we all know that we learn very little from being lectured at, and much more from being involved.
 The challenge is to engage the Learner in a variety of ways.
-Appeal to all learning styles, and decide whether to adopt the ‘PART’ learning style (Pragmatist, Activist, Reflector, and Theorist) model or the ‘VKA’ (Visual, Kinaesthetic, and Auditory) model.
+Appeal to all learning styles, and decide whether to adopt the ‘PART’ learning style model or the ‘VKA’ model.
+PART stands for Pragmatist, Activist, Reflector, and Theorist.
+And VKA stands for Visual, Kinaesthetic, and Auditory.
 Alternatively, you can appeal to the 5 senses of the brain (Sight, Hearing, Taste, Smell and Touch).

-Keep in mind that engaging Learners is all about ‘mixing it up’ and going way beyond a simple PowerPoint presentation.
+Keep in mind that using brain-friendly learning is all about ‘mixing it up’ and going way beyond a simple PowerPoint presentation.
 By adding texture, variety, and interest, you will engage the Learner much more.
-A simple technique is to add a column next to your training plan and write one, or all of the models above.
-Then, using a checklist, see how many styles and senses are engaged during each session.
+A simple technique is to add a column next to your training plan.
+Also write one, or all of the models above.
+Then, using a checklist, see how many styles and senses engage during each session.